-They needed to be shown off, a test drive, if only Erica could see them.
-Shopping, I tried different outfits to see how to enhance them, selected bras which promoted them and developed other attire accents which made my presence known.
+They needed to be shown off, test-driven, if only Erica could see them.
+Shopping, I tried different outfits to see how to enhance them, selected bras that promoted them and developed other attire accents which made my presence known.
 I selected a perfume few wore to announce my presence by smell, wore heels which drew attention by their walking tap, decorated like a Christmas tree with expensive jewelry and used TV news anchorwomen as role dress models.
 It was a full 40-year old life crisis.

-With enhancement, I was top-heavy.
-Like a teenager rapidly growing my enhanced outline bumped into little things.
+With the enhancement, I was top-heavy.
+Like a teenager rapidly growing, my enhanced outline bumped into things.
 With their soreness eased, hubby having his playtime with them, my enhanced profile incorporated in my movements, it was time to see what they could accomplish.

 While originally blaming my husband's swinging idea for my unfaithfulness, with Elliot I realized I was promiscuous and stopped blaming hubby for who I was, a woman addicted to affairs, their excitement, and self-esteem assurance.
-Affairs were a craved drug stimulant which controlled me.
-Even while with Elliot I fantasized milking three men.
-When it ended I knew it was partly because it was time for his replacement.
+Affairs were a craved drug stimulant that controlled me.
+Even while with Elliot, I fantasized about milking three men.
+When it ended, I knew it was partly because it was time for his replacement.

-After Elliot I was honest with myself.
-I craved illicit sex and accepted I was going to continue being libidinous, the real reason for my breasts augmentation, not for myself, not for hubby but for men yet to meet.
+After Elliot, I was honest with myself.
+I craved illicit sex and accepted I was going to continue being libidinous, the real reason for my breast augmentation, not for myself, not for hubby but for men yet to meet.
 I don't think even hubby believed it was all for him, though he had no objection and encouraged me when I brought up the idea.

 I was a sex predator and wanted to experience more men before I was no longer desirable, difficult to admit until the honest realization, I was my father's daughter.
 The dilemma was not being faithful; it was keeping my addiction hidden.
-I wanted the sanctuary of marriage while in affairs.
+I wanted the sanctuary of marriage and affairs.

-Reviewing my past I realized Edward almost cost me my marriage.
-I stupidly thought my husband's swinging agenda would provide a rational for his acceptance of my infidelity.
-Once his jealousy was exposed, it was too late to stop seeing Edward.
+Reviewing my past, I realized Edward almost cost me my marriage.
+I stupidly thought my husband's swinging agenda would provide a rationale for his acceptance.
+Once his jealousy was exposed it was too late to stop seeing Edward.
 My lies it was over were not entirely convincing.
 It made my life schizophrenic, in love with 2 men, one dramatically changing me.
 More importantly, it remained the elephant in our marriage closet.
-With the elephant in there we were not the same couple who married.
+With the elephant in there, we were not the same couple who married.
 It was never mentioned but we both had to move around it.

 Enrico only played a sexual role and was easy to hide with his own need for cover.
-I was circumspect with Daryl and Elliot but much of my cover was due to my husband's preoccupation with kids growing up, his business expanding and luck.
-I did, during their affairs, learn tricks to keep my libidinous life hidden and how to manage a secret life.
-If discovered hubby would be devastated and even if still married, we no longer would be true husband and wife.
+I was circumspect with Darryl and Elliot but much of my cover was due to my husband's preoccupation with business.
+If discovered hubby would be devastated.
+Even if still married afterward, we would no longer would be husband and wife, just two people living together.
 Like a spy; exposure meant death, death of our marriage.

-I accept who I am, I want to be married, married to hubby who I love and admire but I’m addicted to being unfaithful.
-I must be careful not to hurt him.
+I accept who I am.
+I’m a married woman who wants to be married to hubby who I love and admire but must not hurt.

 Author Notes: With middle age crisis also comes the realization it is her and only her who is to blame for her wantonness.